-Hormonal treatments lower the levels of sex hormones in the body.
+Hormonal treatments lower the levels of sex hormones in the body which can lead to bone loss.
 These hormones are oestrogen and progesterone in women and testosterone in men.

 Bone loss (osteoporosis) and ageing

-Bones get thinner and weaker as you get older.
-For most people this is not a problem.
-Thinner, less dense bones are more at risk of breaking (fracturing).
+Getting older can also cause your bones to get thinner and weaker.
+Thinner bones are more at risk of breaking (fracturing).
 This bone thinning is called osteoporosis.

 Bone loss and cancer treatment

 Low testosterone levels in the blood can cause bone loss.
 The hormone treatments for prostate cancer aim to lower the amount of testosterone or block its action.